Google Search of SETI Net

 Many thousands of Inputs to the Soma arrive from the Dendrites.
 Its single output is the Axon

 The Action Potential profile begins at the membrane rest potential (about - 60 mV) and rises rapidly in the depolarization phase toward 0 mV.
 It overshoots the mark and then reverses back down to the resting potential.
 It then overshoots that and moves to the hyperpolerized region and then recovers to the resting potential.
+A drawing of this process is shown in section 2 Ionic Currents (near the bottom).

 Those two equations make up a model called a Quadratic Integrate-and-fire neuron.
 In the Neuron Simulater this is implemented (in the Delph language) with this code: